 See below to find out the answers to the frequently asked questions regarding Halloween trends for retail.

-Candy remains the most popular product, with total spending expected to reach $3.5 billion this Halloween 2024.
-Decorations and customers follow with expected spending of $3.8 billion each.
+Candy remains the most popular product, with total spending expected to reach $3.9 billion this Halloween 2025.
+Decorations and customers follow with expected spending at $4.2 billion and $4.3 billion, respectively.

 For the Halloween season, consumers flock to discount stores the most, followed by going to specialty Halloween or costume stores.
 Browsing and buying online comes a close third.

-Halloween items are sold earlier because consumers want to shop early as they are looking forward to the fall season (48%) and want to avoid the stress of last-minute Halloween shopping (38%).
-A little over a third (37%) of consumers just want to shop early because Halloween is one of their favorite holidays.
+Halloween items are sold earlier because consumers want to shop early as they are looking forward to the fall season, want to avoid the stress of last-minute Halloween shopping, and want to shop early because Halloween is one of their favorite holidays.

 The National Retail Federation (NRF) reports that historical Halloween spending has hit all-time highs after the COVID-19 pandemic.
 Halloween spending for 2023 was at $12.2 billion, the highest since 2014.
-The years 2021 and 2022 were at $10.1 billion and $10.6 billion respectively.
-Prior to the pandemic, Halloween spending was at $8.8 billion in 2019.
+This year, spending is expected to reach $13.1 billion, surpassing the previous record.

 Halloween is evolving from a weekend celebration into an entire season of festivities and celebrations.
 As such, the selling season for retailers has grown longer, providing countless opportunities for sales.
 As retailers, it’s crucial to identify emerging Halloween trends to optimize product placements, retail displays, and implement effective in-store and online marketing campaigns that maximize shopper engagement and boost profitability during the spooky season.